sourcegraph/handbook/content/departments/product/design/research/usability-testing-how-to.md

 ## Analyzing a usability test

-All tests should be analyzed using our research repository tool, Dovetail.
-The project you created in "Step 1: Write your usability test plan" includes analysis and tagging tools.
+All tests should be analyzed using our research repository tool, Dovetail using this [usability test project template](https://sourcegraph.dovetailapp.com/projects/3VnfTGMdL33acqZZ4zLwAM/readme).
+Key steps here are defining:

+- your research questions
+- your recruitment criteria
+- specific tasks that you want the user to accomplish during your test
+- how task success is defined

 Upload UserTesting videos to your usability test project in Dovetail.
 Do this by creating a copy of the “Analysis template” Note and adding the testing video to it.